WeMed-Dev/SKOP-API/README.md

 [![Version](https://img.shields.io/badge/Version-1.1.2-FFFFF.svg)]()

 The SKOP API enables remote medical appointments using the SKOP®.
-The SKOP® is a connected stethoscope aimed for patient looking for remote appointments.
+The SKOP® is a connected stethoscope aimed for patients looking for remote appointments.

 ## Features :
 - Audio & video calls